Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Density Matrix Formulation

+This density matrix formulation is very helpful to trace out non-positional degrees of freedom (such as spins) and cleanly obtain an equation of motions for the positional degrees of freedom only.
 In conventional quantum mechanics, one can freely \textquotedblleft trace out\textquotedblright\ the density matrix to obtain a separate equation of motion for any subsystem, provided there is no coupling between the subsystem and the environment in the Hamiltonian $H$.
 This works even if there is entanglement between the subsystem and the environment.
 In our approach, there is also no problem associated with tracing out the density under these conditions, but the particle position $r$ cannot always be separated out so easily, a problem which does not occur when tracing out over non positional degrees of freedom.
 If there is entanglement between the subsystem and the environment, the trajectory of the particle within the subsystem is still affected by the environment (through the $\left\langle r\right\vert \rho\left\vert r\right\rangle $ term), even if there is no coupling through the Hamiltonian.
 An independent equation of motion for subsystem can only obtained if the overall density matrix factors as a product of the density matrix of the system and that of the environment.
-This is an interesting distinction with conventional quantum mechanics.